 One of the most exhilarating experiences during your visit to Florida is to swim with the manatees!

 However, as you’ll learn deeper into this article, you can’t swim or snorkel just anywhere there are manatees.

-According to Captain Mike’s at Crystal River, Florida, it’s possible to get to swim with the manatees but only if you are a local who knows where to go, what to do, and how to conduct yourself properly in their habitat.
+According to Captain Mike’s at Crystal River, Florida, it’s possible to get to swim with the manatees.
+But only if you are a local who knows where to go, what to do, and how to conduct yourself properly in the manatee’s habitat.

 Swimming with the manatees requires planning and knowledge, including locating the right place to snorkel with them legally, bringing the right gear, and mastering manatee manners.